Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Estimation

-or a TMLE \citep{rosenblum2010targeted, TLBBD, bembomvdL2007, van2015targeted}.
+\item or TMLE.
 We briefly describe one possible TMLE procedure.
-First, estimate the clever covariate for each person:
+First, estimate the $i$-specific so-called clever covariate:

-Then, update the initial fit of $Q_n(d(W),W)$ by running a logistic regression of $Y$ (which should be transformed between $0$ and $1$ if the outcome is continuous \citep{gruber2010targeted}) on offset $Q_n(d(W),W)$ with weights $H_{n}$, predicting at $A=d(W)$.
-Denote the updated fit as $Q_n^* (d(W),W)$.
+Then, update the initial fit of $Q_n$ by running a logistic regression of $Y$ (which should be transformed between $0$ and $1$ if the outcome is continuous \citep{gruber2010targeted}) on offset $Q_n(d(W),W)$ with weights $H_{n}$, with maximum likelihood estimation used to estimate the intercept.
+Denote the predictions from this logistic regression as $Q_n^* (d(W),W)$, from the updated fit.
 Then, the TMLE estimator is: